bvlqz/homl/README.md

 * **Feature**: Generally means an attribute plus its value
 * **Generalization**: How many number of training examples are needed for the system to make good predictions on examples it has never seen before, in order for a model to generalize well, it is crucial that the training data be representative of the new cases that you want the model to generalize to.
 * **Holdout validation**: [Jump to section](#holdout-validation)
-* **Hyperparamenter**: The amount of regularization to apply during learning (this is a parameter of the learning algorithm, not the model), it is set before training and remains constant during training
+* **Hyperparameter**: The amount of regularization to apply during learning (this is a parameter of the learning algorithm, not the model), it is set before training and remains constant during training
-* **Hypotesis**: The system's prediction function
+* **Hypothesis**: The system's prediction function
 * **Learning rate**: how fast the system adapt to changing data, faster learning rate typically means the system will also forget the old data
 * **Min-max scaling**: aka.
 Normalization - Values are shifted and rescaled so that they end up ranging from 0 to 1.
 * **Novelty detection**: Detect new instances that look different from all instances in the training set